¶ EDITION SPECIFICATIONS:

 For some, the tenuous relationship between positive and negative forces, and this perceived duality, is a complex and evolving one.
 To find balance is one thing, but to embrace and work extensively within adversarial currents is to move boldly into stranger (and more extreme) territory.

-This issue of PILLARS will explore the sinister side of magickal practice, and analyze phenomena of psychic violence, what it means to engage in transgressive and subversive art, to dive deep into shadow-work, to embrace the unconventional and the radical, the vicious and immoral, perhaps even the damning, and the taboo.
+This issue of PILLARS explores the ‘martian’ side of magickal practice, and analyze phenomena of psychic violence, what it means to engage in transgressive and subversive art, to dive deep into shadow-work, to embrace the unconventional and the radical, the vicious and immoral, perhaps even the damning, and the taboo.
 To understand one’s wrath and conditioning, and the fearlessness that inspires work with such currents.

 What attracts some of us to these systems, and what benefits do they provide, if any?

-The conversation will be centered around how this work leads to self-realization and actualization, and what kind of fulfillment one seeks.
-Or, if one plays the contrarian (which we also encourage), are negative currents really all that 'negative,' or are we merely the product of modern life where so many people view the world in starkly black and white terms?
+The conversation is centered around how this work may lead to self-realization and actualization, and what kind of fulfillment one seeks.
+Or, if one plays the contrarian (which we also encouraged), are negative currents really all that 'negative,' or are we merely the product of modern life where so many people view the world in starkly black and white terms?

 If anything, this particular issue of PILLARS is meant to be a thorough investigation of the human condition, what uneasiness or reassurance this thought may bring to the forefront of consciousness, and how one proceeds to harmonize these aspects of the Self through the usage of such polarizing angles.

 Heed the Call!

 This edition of PILLARS represents the first time that our editor, Evan Davies, is tasked with overseeing the curation and completion of all texts – and we are very happy to open this door and welcome Evan to partake and share his thoughts and craftsmanship more directly here.